3rdHand-project/PosturalFeedbackInterface/README.md

 The spheres are in the following order:
 **Spine**, **Neck**, **LeftArm**, **RightArm**, **LeftForeArm**, **RightForeArm**, **LeftHand**, **RightHand**.
 Each name corresponds to the name of the transformation in the humanoid model.
-In the file [RiskFeedback.cs](Assets/Scripts/RiskFeedback.cs) at line 12 you can also change the list to add more spheres or change their order
+In the file [RiskFeedback.cs](Assets/Scripts/RiskFeedback.cs) at line 12 you can also change the list to add/remove spheres or change their order

 ```C#
 sphereNames = new List<string>() { "Spine", "Neck", "LeftArm", "RightArm", "LeftForeArm", "RightForeArm", "LeftFoot", "RightFoot"};